kmshin1397/ETSimulations/docs/Simulation.rst

     * **bead\_map** : string
         The path to the MRC map representing fake gold beads to scatter throughout the tilt stacks.
 An example is provided in the templates folder.

+    * **bead\_occupancy** : float
+        This value is tied to the "occupancy" parameter for particles in the TEM-Simulator configurations, and affects the amount of fiducial beads present in the stacks.

+    * **assembler** : string
+        The Assembler class to use.
+The two choices included out-of-the-box are "basic" and "t4ss".
+Custom assemblers can be added to the framework and exposed here.

     * **email** : string
         An email address to send completion notifications to

     * **custom_configs** : YAML object (parsed in as Python dict) Any custom parameters to be passed on to your particular Assembler class goes here

+For a quick look at these in action (and a more in-depth starter guide than the overview intro above), please see :ref:`the Basic Assembler guide <tutorial-basic-assembler>`.

-For parameters specific to the included T4SS Assembler, please see :ref:`the T4SS tutorial <tutorial-t4ss-assembler>`.
+For custom parameters specific to the included T4SS Assembler, please see :ref:`the T4SS tutorial <tutorial-t4ss-assembler>`.

 ===========================
 Data set generation outputs